ponciste/hackershideout/README.md

 ![Failed logins count](images/failed_logins_count.png?raw=true "Failed logins count")

-Similarly, we can also verify whether or not the are different SSH login requests different than failed:
+Similarly, we can verify whether there are any SSH login requests other than those that resulted in a failed attempt.

 ```sql
 "from 192.168.178.83" AND NOT "Failed"